surifirstpin/biplus_documentation/docs/GlobalParameters.md

 - Povide access to predefined list of filter values based on login.
 - Manipulate data with external parameter based on a common reference.
 - View and manipulate data based on login.
-- Use global parameters in calculated column to perform mathematical calc
+- Use global parameters in calculated column to perform mathematical calculations on existing data.

 ## Create  Global Parameters

->Path : Settings-->Select Global Parameters.
+>Navigation : Settings→Select Global Parameters.

 1. Click on Add Key.